This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Woods of Net by Tezuka Architects

 Woods of Net was created by Tezuka Architects, a team of architectural artists.
-The structure is made of timber without any use of the metal.
+The structure is made of timber without any use of metal.

 The technique that was used for combining the joints was inspired by the thousand-year-old Japanese wooden temple designs in Nara and Kyoto.